jiahaoli57/Call-for-Reviewers/README.md

 # Call-for-Reviewers
 Welcome to the **Call-for-Reviewers** repository!
 This project aims to collect the latest "call for reviewers" links from various top ML/AI conferences.
-By providing a centralized resource, we hope to help researchers and academics get involved in the peer review process.

-## Why this Repository?
 Participating as a reviewer is a great way to engage with the academic community, enhance your CV, and stay updated with the latest research trends.

-## How to Contribute?
-We encourage everyone to contribute to this repository by adding new calls as they become available.

-1. Fork this repository to your GitHub account.
-2. Add new self-recommendation links to the `README.md` file.
-Please ensure the link format is clear and includes relevant information.
-3. Submit a Pull Request.

-We appreciate your contributions!
+## :star: Star this Repository!
+The repository is updated frequently.
+Feel free to star this repository to receive notifications for updates.

 ## Current Calls for Reviewers